Monday, July 14, 2014

 Winding around behind St. Columba, past A Place for Sustainable Living, and the headquarters of local non-profits Grid Alternatives and Rebuilding Together Oakland got us to a quieter spot where we heard from Joanne Dickerson Harper, who was born and raised in the neighborhood.
 She told us about growing up in the neighborhood, St. Columba Church and what its long-time involvement in the neighborhood, and the changes she's seen over her lifetime in the neighborhood.

-Around a few corners, and along the border with Emeryville took us to The Compound Gallery and Studios, where one of the co-founders, Matt Reynoso, told us about the gallery, the studios, and their unique "art in a box" subscription service.
+The Compound Gallery and Studios, where one of the co-founders, Matt Reynoso, told us about the gallery, the studios, and their unique "art in a box" subscription service.
 Some people looked around the gallery and the studios in back, while others observed a letterpress printing demonstration going on in the street in front.
 Unfortunately, the sun and breeze were causing the ink to dry out too quickly, but it was still fascinating to observe.
 (If you stuck around for more of the Love Our Neighborhood activities, you may have seen one a project by one of the artists currently in residence at the studios, a wooden walking suit.)

 We were running a bit late, so we skipped going past the Fratellanza Club, a long-time Italian-American social club.
 Heading west brought us quickly into Emeryville, where we strolled along past more Love Our Neighborhood Day activities.